RichyBoy/github-pages/_posts/2025-01-09-dockerregistry.md

 openssl rsa -in local.key -out local.decrypted.key
 ````

-So, as before, generate a new key pair, this time for the host certificate, and then generate a signing request with the public part of this key.
+So, as before, generate a new key pair, this time for the host certificate, and then generate a signing request using this new key.
 The root CA generates a certificate with a nice healthy 10 years in this instance, and finally, extract the private key so that an applciation can sign content against the generated certificate.

 The final step is to add the root CA to the linux system key store, as I'm running SuSE it's slightly different to ca-certificates:
 ```